 The Regent’s Canal: the Angel to Hackney

-A weekday winter’s morning canal walk, strolling east from the Angel and ending near Hoxton.
-A mix of canal history, horse stables, trendy apartments, cafes, tranquil basins and wildlife at a time of year when the towpath is usually relatively quiet.
+A lovely canal walk at any time of the year, strolling east along the towpath from the Angel and ending near Hoxton.
+A mix of canal history, horse stables, trendy apartments, cafes, tranquil basins and wildlife.
+We finish with a short walk down what was the Roman road from London to York and end in the gardens of the Museum of the Home.

 Starts at Angel Station and ends near Hoxton Station.